UW voter engagement coalition signals they’re okay with lower male voting rate

 “We expect that the share of Washington men ages 18 to 34 who vote in the November 2024 election will be between 5 and 10 percentage points lower than the share of women the same age who vote.
 That amounts to around 50,000 fewer votes by young men.”

-We don’t have data yet to be able to evaluate the accuracy of our prediction, but we look forward to getting that data and seeing what it shows.
+We don’t have data yet to be able to evaluate the accuracy of our prediction, but we are eager to get that data and see what it shows.
 We also don’t yet have NLSVE data on UW-Seattle students’ participation in the 2024 election.
 Once that it is released we can see whether the pattern continued of female students voting at higher rates than male students.

 Should leaders want to close male gender gaps?